 The WWE has officially announced the passing of Mr. Fuji – real name, Harry Fujiwara.

 It’s reported that he died early in the morning on August 28th, 2016.

 We’ve spoken with Harry’s granddaughter, Chelsea.
 She speaks of her late grandfather:“He was a loving father and grandpa and he was as sweet as he was “devious”.
 His dry humor and smile was contagious and we will miss him dearly.
 I’ll keep the memories but would love to hear everyone else’s memories of him.”

 * * * * *

-The cause of death has not yet been made public, although Fuji did not appear in the best of health in recent years.
-At his 2007 WWE Hall of Fame induction he was in a wheelchair.
+A cause of death has not been made public, although Fuji did not appear in the best of health in recent years.
+At his 2007 WWE Hall of Fame induction he was confined to a wheelchair.

 After leaving the wrestling business in the late 90s, Fuji owned and operated a training dojo in Tennessee.
 He is said to have lived a simple life, at one point having a part time job as a ticket usher at a local movie theater.